hbctraining/In-depth-NGS-Data-Analysis-Course/sessionIII/lessons/09_DGE_LRT.md

 # group1 <- subset(cluster_groups, cluster == 1)
 ```

-We could extract the groups of genes and perform functional analysis on each of the groups of interest.
+After extracting a group of genes, we can perform functional analysis to explore associated functions.
+We can repeat this extraction and functional analysis for any of the groups of interest.

 ### LRT - time course analyses

 The LRT test can be especially helpful when performing time course analyses.
-We can explore whether there are any significant differences in treatment effect between any of the timepoints.
+We can use the LRT to explore whether there are any significant differences in treatment effect between any of the timepoints.

 For have an experiment looking at the effect of treatment over time on mice of two different genotypes.
 We could use a design formula for our 'full model' that would include the major sources of variation in our data: `genotype`, `treatment`, `time`, and our main condition of interest, which is the difference in the effect of treatment over time (`treatment:time`).